 Q-IVF is one of the world's most complete quality registries for IVF-treatments, with over 230 000 registered cycles from both public and private healthcare providers.
-In 2018, just over 22 500 treatments were started, which is about the same number as the previous year.
+In 2019, more than 23 000 cycles were started, which is a small increase compared to previous year.

 The chance of getting pregnant from a fresh IVF-treatment has remained at the same level during the last years (in 2018 the chance of success was 22% per initiated treatment and 29.3% per embryo transfer.)
 The chance for a woman of achieving a pregnancy is, however strongly related the woman's age.
 The chance of getting pregnant from a transfer of a frozen embryo has increased, mostly associated with new, effective methods of freezing and extended culture of excess embryos.
-The proportion of multiple pregnancies in Sweden is very low due to only one embryo being transferred in a majority of the treatments.
+The proportion of multiple pregnancies in Sweden is very low due to only one embryo being transferred in a majority of the cycles.